Akecel/gechoplate/README.md

 ## Configuration

-Gechoplate is using [Viper](https://github.com/spf13/viper) to provide a configuration file system, you will need to set your environement file to use Goilerplate :
+Gechoplate is using [Viper](https://github.com/spf13/viper) to provide a configuration file system, you will need to set your environement file to use it :

 ```bash
 $ cp .env.example .env